 By UK Personal Trainer | Pete Crawshaw

-I have been training in gyms for over 16 years, from old school ‘spit and sawdust’ style gyms, to modern globo gyms and from fight studios to Crossfit Boxes I have trained in them all.
+I have been training in gyms for over 16 years, from old school ‘spit and sawdust’ style gyms, to modern globo gyms and from fight studios to functional fitness boxes I have trained in them all.
 I have travelled up and down the country and I have trained overseas and there is one vital message that seems to be getting missed over and over again.

 As the title suggests I am talking about the habit of applying the finishing touches to your workouts before the foundations are even in place.
 People from all walks of life seem obsessed with doing the ‘fancy stuff’ rather than the basic hard work.